open-company/open-company-web/README.md

 boot dev
 ```

-If you've done it right, you'll now have 3 terminal sessions running: API, Auth, Web.
+If you've done it right, you'll now have 4 terminal sessions running: Storage, Auth, Interaction and Web.

 Open your browser to [http://localhost:3559/](http://localhost:3559/).